iterative/dvc.org/content/blog/2021-05-15-may-21-dvc-heartbeat.md

 champion of Kenya when he was 14 and being a qualified SCUBA diver. 🤿

-[Emre Sahin](https://github.com/iesahin) joins us on the DevRel team as a techinical writer/ML enthusiast/AI dreamer/tutorial builder from Instanbul, Turkey.
+[Emre Sahin](https://github.com/iesahin) joins us on the DevRel team as a technical writer/ML enthusiast/AI dreamer/tutorial builder from Instanbul, Turkey.
 A self-described zelaot for technologies, Emre has worked in many development/ML related projects and has been programming in Python since v.
 1.7.
 We are excited for Emre to bring you excellent technical content! ✍🏼